wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.82 Allowing users to set category names to whatever they want
+* V 1.81 Minor bug fix with displaying PDF links only
 * V 1.72 Fixing social blog roll bug
 * V 1.71 Fixing minor bug in new pdf properties
 * V 1.7 Adding mappings so that we can move to our new PDF embedder plugin